 Filing your taxes can seem like a maze of dates and forms.
 Get one wrong, and you’ve wasted a lot of time and may have incurred late fees.

 We’ve put a simple guide together to help you navigate the forms and their related due dates.
 The following dates are the tax dues dates in 2021.

 We also included the estimated tax deadlines for 2021, since making estimated tax payments can always be annoying.

 Annual Tax Filing

-Individuals and Families - Annual personal income tax filings (Form 1040) are due on Thursday, April 15, 2021.
+Individuals and Families - Annual personal income tax filings (Form 1040) are due on Monday, May 17, 2021.
 The majority of people file a 1040.
 Note: See the IRS notice here.

 Estimated Tax Deadlines For 2021